migualex/SITS-PRODES/README.md

-# Satellite Image Time Series (SITS) Analysis of the Amazon Rainforest
+# Satellite Image Time Series (SITS) Analysis of the Amazon

-The sits package uses satellite image time series for land classification, using a time-first, space-later approach.
-In the data preparation part, collections of big Earth observation images are organized as data cubes.
-Each spatial location of a data cube is associated with a time series.
-Locations with known labels are used to train a machine learning algorithm, which classifies all time series of a data cube.
+Semi-automation project of PRODES Amazônia aims to improve the deforestation monitoring process in the biome.
+The implemented workflow uses the Satellite Image Time Series (SITS) package, using a time-first, space-later approach.